 Workpop’s Custom Application Questions allow you to pre-screen candidates to quickly determine how good of a fit they are.
 Adding questions to your application process allows you to request the information you need from candidates upfront, to help you make a great hiring decision.
 You can ask a variety of questions, ranging in style from multiple choice to long form text.

 - Select the job posting you’d like to add the questionnaire to

 - Select Add Text if you’d like to add a text field for candidates to read

-You have the option to require candidate acknowledgement that they've read the text
+You have the option to require candidate acknowledgment that they've read the text

 - Select Add Question if you’d like to add a question or prompt

 - Enter your question, then select the answer type you’d like